tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_overview.md

 {% include course_image.html url="https://console.bluemix.net/docs/services/conversation/index.html#about" filename="ibmcloudoverview" ext_web="png" ext_print="png" alt="IBM Watson Assistant overview" caption="IBM Watson Assistant overview" %}

 IBM Watson Assistant starts off with a brief summary of the service, followed by a high-level diagram of the system and a summary about how to implement it.
-Including a diagram of how your API works and how developers can implement it gives users a good grounding in what to expect, such as the level of complexity and time it will take to incorporate the API.
+Including a diagram of how your API works gives users a good grounding about what to expect, such as the level of complexity and time it will take to incorporate the API.

 {% include random_ad2.html %}